 - Weighted average – For arriving at the value of inventory in this method, the cost of each item on the inventory has to be multiplied by the number of units in stock of each and all the sub-totals have to be added up.
 This can be a long drawn process for large retail stores.

-You can also use a digital system to monitor your inventory levels where every in and out is tracked continuously.
+You can also use a digital retail POS system like Harbortouch Checkout to monitor your inventory levels where every in and out is tracked continuously.
 Provided there is no theft or damage to items in inventory; its value should be accurate at all times.

 2. Sales Tax Reporting